 Trollpak supplement for RuneQuest.
 The Sporewood is an underground Mushroom Wood with a variety of immense fungi, including toadstools.

 Stormbringer supplement Atlas of the Young Kingdoms Volume 1.
 In the Forest of Troos are the Fungus Groves, which have mushrooms whose stems are as wide as a house and whose caps are large enough to build a castle upon.

 Supplement Terror from the Stars, adventure "The Temple of the Moon".
 The Fungi from Yuggoth have a giant cave complex beneath the mountains of Peru filled with a disgusting array of giant fungi imported from their home planet.

 Supplement Dreamlands boxed set, booklet "The Dreamlands".
 In the Dreamlands there's a fungus forest atop a great cliff at the southern edge of the Peaks of Thok in the Underworld.
 It contains obscene giant fungi.

 Dying Earth RPG supplement Demons of the Dying Earth.
 The demonic subworld of Gnarre is made up of underground tunnels and caves with huge mushrooms and toadstools that are farmed for food.

-Traveller 2300 supplement Aurore Sourcebook.
+2300 AD supplement Aurore Sourcebook.
 The Bladehood plant is the shape of a mushroom two to four meters high.

 Paranoia XP supplement The Underplex.
 The hidden sector Mescalinzan is filled with fungal growths, including puffball mushrooms with caps a meter thick.